 Consider the project scope

 Once you’ve determined your hourly rate, you need to consider the scope of the project.
 This includes the complexity of the project, the amount of time it will take to complete it, and the level of skill required.
 For example, a simple logo design may take less time and effort than a full branding project, which may require extensive research, multiple design concepts, and revisions.
-It’s important to consider the effort required for each project and adjust your pricing accordingly.
+It’s important to consider the effort and deliverables for each project and adjust your pricing accordingly.

 Research the market